michelecitran/NG-SMICA/README.md

 # NG-SMICA
 I prepared this directory as a code sample for my application to the CMB group at the University of Oslo.
+As I work on a cluster (the code takes several hours to run) it is structured to work with parallel jobs with slurm.

 It contains the multi-frequency multi-component binned bispectrum estimation explained in Citran et al. (arXiv:2511.22641).